valydumitru01/GLESC/README.md

         chickens.push_back(chicken.getID());
     }
 }

-To create an entity you need to call `createEntity("name", EntityMetadata)`.
-After that, you just attach the components and modify them directly.
 ```

+To create an entity, you need to call `createEntity("name", EntityMetadata)`.
+After that, you just attach the components
+ and modify them directly.

 **Example of retrieving an entity:** _(Extracted from ShootTheChickenGame, how the player entity was retrieved)_